'Disinformation Dozen' Test Facebook's, Twitter's Ability To Curb Vaccine Hoaxes

 He also uses it to promote his website and newsletter, where he makes claims he cannot on the social network.

 Kennedy said he's never posted misinformation and accused Facebook of censorship.
-He says the crackdown has cost "hundreds of thousands of dollars" in donations to his organization.
+He said the crackdown has cost "hundreds of thousands of dollars" in donations to his organization.

 A battle of persuasion